 The most proactive construction sites understand they could be next without deterrents in place.
 Every team member should be educated on playing their part in ensuring their project won’t be the next statistic.

-6 Construction Site Security Steps
+6 Steps to Secure Your Construction Site

 Successful construction site security means accepting every element of risk and getting tough on their causes.
 This takes more from a construction company than erecting a chain-link fence – it requires looking inside their operation and outside to catch criminals in the act.
 Here are a few ways to do that:

-Add a Surveillance System
+Add a Video Surveillance System

 This is the first step in creating robust hybridized construction site security.
 Video surveillance systems can perform multiple functions, including a 360-degree view of your site, 24/7 motion-recording cameras, long-range thermal detection, and advanced analytics.
 Some systems are also monitored live by individuals experienced in law enforcement who can directly address site suspects and contact the authorities.